Harvey Weinstein denies 11 Los Angeles sex assault charges - RFI

 In total, nearly 90 women including Angelina Jolie, Gwyneth Paltrow and Salma Hayek have accused Weinstein of sexual harassment or assault.

-Wednesday's hearing was largely held behind closed doors, with Weinstein wheeled into the courtroom past reporters earlier in the morning and the doors locked for around an hour before journalists were admitted for a brief conclusion.
+Wednesday's hearing was largely held behind closed doors, with journalists admitted for a brief conclusion.

-Weinstein's lawyer Mark Werksman called for three of the charges dating back as far as 2004 to be dropped as the statue of limitations had expired.
+During the hearing, Weinstein's lawyer Werksman called for three of the charges dating back as far as 2004 to be dropped as the statute of limitations had expired.#photo1

 He also requested Weinstein be granted a medical evaluation -- which Judge Tapia granted.

-At the end of the hearing, during which a notably pale Weinstein sat silently, cuffed to his chair, the judge wished the former Tinseltown titan "good luck."
+Gloria Allred, who represents multiple Weinstein accusers, said it was important that alleged victims in Los Angeles also get "access to justice" and "have their day in court."

-Weinstein appeared to thank the judge, his mouth obscured and voice muffled by an ill-fitting blue mask.
+"There are many, many sacrifices made by these persons who are victims," she told reporters.

-Before the allegations emerged in 2017, Weinstein and his brother Bob had already left an indelible mark on Hollywood.
+Before the allegations against Weinstein emerged in 2017, he and his brother Bob had already left an indelible mark on Hollywood.#photo2

 They co-founded Miramax Films, a small distribution company named after his mother Miriam and father Max, in 1979.
 It was sold to Disney in 1993.